verrazzano/docs/content/en/docs/security/keycloak/keycloak.md

 </div>
 {{< /clipboard >}}
 4. Edit the ConfigMap named `mysql-initconf` in namespace `keycloak` and update the settings in the `99-extra.cnf` section.
+For example:
 {{< clipboard >}}
 <div class="highlight">

 ```
-$ kubectl edit configmap -n keycloak mysql-initconf
+$ kubectl patch configmap -n keycloak mysql-initconf -p '{"data":{"99-extra.cnf": "# Additional user configurations taken from spec.mycnf in InnoDBCluster.\n# Do not edit directly.\n[mysqld]\nmax_connections = 250\n"}}' --type=merge
 ```

 </div>
 {{< /clipboard >}}
-Example snippet of the `99-extra.cnf` portion of the ConfigMap.
+Example snippet of the `99-extra.cnf` portion of the ConfigMap after the patch.
 {{< clipboard >}}
 <div class="highlight">